 - The ability to analyze data related to student errors and near misses;

-- Quarterly reports from NCSBN about the aggregate numbers and types of errors and near misses so that you can compare them with your program reports; and
+- Biannual reports from NCSBN about the aggregate numbers and types of errors and near misses so that you can compare them with your program reports; and

 - The opportunity to collaborate with a network of colleagues who are interested in patient safety and just culture in schools of nursing.